Beavers, Cubs and Scouts!

 “Sam came to our Beaver Scout Colony to teach us about the Djembe drum.
 We all got a huge amount from the experience; not just the chance to experience the drums & being in a drum circle, but also gaining a wider music based knowledge and an appreciation of the history of the Djembe.
 Each young person was able to participate fully, because the drums were so accessible & Sam was excellent with the Beavers, helping them all work towards their Musician Stage 1 Badge.
 Thank you so much Sam!
 We hope to see you again in the future!”
 Kat, Orca (Shepherdswell) Beaver Group.

 Hello!
-We are Drumming for Drums, a charitable drumming tuition business working thoughout Kent, Surrey and surrounding areas.
+We are Drumming for Drums, a charitable drumming tuition business working throughout Kent, Surrey and surrounding areas.

-Drumming for Drums specialises in bespoke educational drumming workshops.
-We tailor each workshop to suit your needs.
+Drumming for Drums specialises in fun and engaging, educational drumming workshops.

 We offer whole/half day events with after-school clubs and evening sessions!
 We also offer term based workshops/lessons and in home private tuition on acoustic/electric drum kits and Djembe drums!